HYPERNETS/hypernets_processor/docs/sphinx/content/users/data_distribution.rst

 To follow the Findable-Accessible-Interoperable and Reusable principles (FAIR), particular attention is given to the data format and metadata, and, data accessibility.
 Files are in the NetCDF CF-convention version 1.8 format.
-Common metadata (e.g., metadata section added with each data product) follow the INSPIRE directives15 in accordance with the EN ISO 19115 for the metadata elements and the Dublin Core Metadata Initiative16.
-Instrument, component and system metadata are bound by a unique metadata key (i.e., system id) allowing to trace the history of the system (e.g., replacement, maintenance, system updates or instrument setup improvements).
+Common metadata (e.g. metadata section added with each data product) follow the INSPIRE directives15 in accordance with the EN ISO 19115 for the metadata elements and the Dublin Core Metadata Initiative16.
+Instrument, component and system metadata are bound by a unique metadata key (i.e. system id) allowing to trace the history of the system (e.g. replacement, maintenance, system updates or instrument setup improvements).